colemanimhoff/fundamentals/react-redux/README.md

 ## Adding Lifecycle Methods to a Class

 The clock example doesn't update every second.
-In additon, it is very important to free up resources taken by the components when they are destroyed.
+In addition, it is very important to free up resources taken by the components when they are destroyed.

 We want to set up a timer whenever the Clock is rendered to the DOM for the first time.
 This is called “mounting” in React.

 We also want to clear that timer whenever the DOM produced by the Clock is removed.
-This is called “unmounting” in React.
+This is called “un-mounting” in React.

-There are two lifecycle mothods we can declare here:
+There are two lifecycle methods we can declare here:

 The `componentDidMount()` method runs after the component output has been rendered to the DOM.
 This is a good place to set up a timer.